mattheww/gomill/gomill_docs/mcts_tuner.rst

 Changing the control file between runs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In general, you shouldn't change the Parameter definitions or the settings which control the tuning algorithm between runs.
+In general, you shouldn't change the :mc-setting-cls:`Parameter` definitions or the settings which control the tuning algorithm between runs.
 The ringmaster will normally notice and refuse to start, but it's possible to fool it and so get meaningless results.

 Changing the :mc-setting:`exploration_coefficient` is ok.
 Increasing :mc-setting:`max_depth` is ok (decreasing it is ok too, but it won't stop the